Military families are often financially vulnerable, so Florida's fighting back with a new website

 "All of those factors together really highlighted that we need to make sure there are some tips and tools available," explained Florida Department of Financial Services Spokesperson Jessica Eilerman.

-The website, " Financial Frontlines ," aims to combat the chronic problem with a variety of free resources which address the major challenges faced by military families.
+Financial Frontlines," aims to combat the chronic problem with a variety of free resources which address the major challenges faced by military families.

 "We noticed that there was a severe lack of literacy in this population," Pickens said.
 "They didn't know how to do budgets.
 They didn't understand what a credit score means to them."